24 Best Malaga Instagram Spots By a Local

 There are many charming spots inside El Pimpi.

 Did you know that Bodega El Pimpi is considered one of the most beautiful restaurants in Spain?
-Yes, it’s in the second position, according to 20 Minutos newspaper.
+Yes, it’s in the second position, according to the 20 Minutos newspaper.

 Inside El Pimpi, you can see big barrels of wine, a wall with photos of famous people, and a lovely small courtyard.